oscovida/oscovida/README.md

 ### Plot 7: Comparison of daily new deaths with other countries

 * As Plot 6, but for deaths not cases.
+For South Korea, there are not enough deaths per day to show a meaningful line here.

 # What about other countries and plots for those?